-As a real estate broker with 25+ years of experience and consistently a top-producing agent, Bonny is expert in the marketing and sale of properties, ranging from condominiums to multi-million dollar homes to new development projects.
-She is a vice president with Compass, the premier real estate office in Cambridge located in Harvard Square (and previously, Vice President at Hammond Real Estate).
-Her can-do style and hi-tech/hi-touch approach have earned her rave reviews from her clients.
+As a real estate broker with 25+ years of experience and consistently a top-producing agent, Bonny is an expert in the marketing and sale of properties, ranging from condominium to multi-million dollar homes to new development projects.
+She is a vice president with Compass, the premier real estate office in Cambridge located in Harvard Square (and previously Vice President at Hammond Real Estate).
+Her can-do style and hi- tech/hi-touch approach have earned her rave reviews from her clients.

 Bonny’s background in art and design provides an added benefit to Sellers and Buyers by envisioning a more pleasing environment to help facilitate the sale of a property or by suggesting ways a Buyer could redesign a house under consideration.
 When preparing a house for its market debut, Bonny is able to accomplish impressive transformations in a very short time, with as little ado as possible, resulting in the best financial return for Sellers.

 Because of Bonny’s service-oriented style, 90% of her business comes from previous Buyers and Sellers and the referrals they so generously send to her.
 Her success is based on 3 goals: to be as professional, ethical and efficient as possible; to have silky smooth transactions; and to exceed her client’s expectations.